Helping Your Company Efficiency

 The client operates a department staffed by HR specialists rather than fleet or vehicle management experts.
 There was a knowledge gap but equally as relevant was the lack of resources to manage effectively the manual process of periodically checking all the employee’s driving licences on a regular basis.

 Outsourcing the process of licence checking to The Licence Bureau removed the time consuming mechanical demands of a manual licence checking process that required original licences to be collected and inspected from a large number of drivers.
-Once the client provided us with a list of the names, addresses and contact details for all their drivers the Licence Bureau took responsibility for obtaining the consent of the drivers for a check of their records with the DVLA.
+Once the client provided us with a list of the names, addresses and contact details for all their drivers the Licence Bureau took responsibility for obtaining the declaration of the drivers for a check of their records with the DVLA.

 Once the initial check had been carried out the data was provided in an accessible format to the client and it was clear which drivers were most ‘at risk’ in terms of their accumulated points.